People often ask what is the Internet of Things? Indeed, there is a lot of confusion out there.

 Smart utilities use smart meters to allow for better allocation of power consumption and real-time response with power creation that may incorporate alternative power generation.

-For example, a building or residence may operate on solar power and at times have excess power not needed for the specific facility that can be put back on the grid in order to reduce utilities expense.
+For example, a building or residence may operate on solar power and, at times, have excess power not needed for the specific facility that can be put back on the grid to reduce utility expenses.
+Utilizing the solar irradiance map can help in accurately predicting these surplus energy periods, enabling more strategic energy management and grid contributions.

 A battery system can be used that recharges at times that are not during the period of peak power usage to reduce the cost of recharging the batteries.